TonyChengTW/cc-iaas-sdnms/README.md

 DB replication & failover solution (TBD)

 * ~~SQLite + rsync~~
-* MySQL + MySQL Replication + mysqlfailover
+* MySQL + MySQL Transaction-based Replication + mysqlfailover
+  * To make crash safe slave work, you have to use InnoDB storage engine only.
+  * To execute replicated events in parallel as long as data is split across several databases.
-* MySQL + MySQL Semi-synchronous Replication + keepalived script
+* MySQL + MySQL Classic Semi-synchronous Replication + keepalived script
 * MariaDB Replication Manager

 OS : CentOS v7.4